AdobeDocs/experience-manager-65.en/help/sites-developing/analyze-request.md

 Taking from the comment within the file that tells you how to run it:

-Analyse CQ `access.log` extrapolating various informations and producing a Markdown output on `stdout`.
+Analyse CQ `access.log` extrapolating various information and producing a Markdown output on `stdout`.

 ## Usage {#usage}